Listen Transcript Share this on:

 12:26

 Yeah, absolutely.
 Well, you know, talk to us a little about Tuffy Tire.
 I mean, obviously, I’m down here on their behalf, and they’ve invited us to be here.
 And I like to tell people when they say, what’s the purpose of the podcast?
-Well, we’re associated with Tire Business, which is the largest publication in the industry.
-But we feel like our objective now is to build the brands up in the industry and the people behind them.
+Well, we’re associate with Tire Business, which is the largest publication in the industry, but we feel like our objective now is to build the brands up in the industry and the people behind them.
 And I think.
 I think Tuffy understood that.
 And they.
 They really were excited about us being able to make it here.
-And we excited about promoting because they’re a franchise, and you get.
+And we’re excited about promoting because they’re a franchise, and you get.
 It’s a franchise operation.
 It works a little different.
 But there’s a collective strength in franchise.
 Right.
 You have meetings frequently.
 You get to lay your own feelings on the table.
+As a.

 13:14